caracal-pipeline/caracal/README.md

 caracal - c ${your-configuration-file}
 ```

-For complete install instructions, trouble-shooting tips and a full user manual please see https://caracal.readthedocs.io.
+For more detailed installation instructions, trouble-shooting tips and a full user manual please see https://caracal.readthedocs.io.